 - The Baku Declaration for the Promotion of Intercultural Dialogue (2008).

-In cooperation with UNESCO, the UN Alliance of Civilisations, the UN World Tourism Organisation, the Council of Europe, ISESCO, with the participation of culture ministers of numerous states, heads of leading international organisations, mayors of various world cities, diplomats, media organisations, international NGOs, scientists, scholars, distinguished cultural experts, practitioners, intellectuals and activists, the Republic of Azerbaijan has already hosted:
+In cooperation with UNESCO, the UN Alliance of Civilizations, the UN World Tourism Organization, the Council of Europe, and ICESCO, with the participation of culture ministers of numerous states, heads of leading international organisations, mayors of various world cities, diplomats, media organisations, international NGOs, scientists, scholars, distinguished cultural experts, practitioners, intellectuals and activists, the Republic of Azerbaijan has already hosted:

-- The First Baku World Forum on Intercultural Dialogue under the motto – “United Through Common Values, Enriched by Cultural Diversity” (April 7-9, 2011);
+- The First Baku World Forum on Intercultural Dialogue on “United Through Common Values, Enriched by Cultural Diversity” (April 7-9, 2011);

 - The Third Baku World Forum on Intercultural Dialogue dedicated to the theme “Sharing Culture for Shared Security” (May 18-19, 2015);